 Wacom’s latest range of Intuos graphic tablets (Intuos Pro and Intuos Paper) were announced in CES 2017 along with the Pro Pen 2.
 For those of you who do not know, graphic tablets are slightly different from your average smart tablets available in the market.
 They are designed to connect to your PC or laptop as a peripheral device and are meant to be an extension of your graphic design workflow.

-Design and Built QualityThe Intuos Pro is designed to feel as natural as real paper with its superb built quality.
-The tablet’s surface has distinct coarse finish which lets designers draw with the precision that cannot be replicated by screen tablets (Apples iPad Pro comes to mind).
-The tablets itself is just 8mm thick and feels like a solid slab when placed on the table.
-The bottom panel is made of metal with two extra-large and grippy rubberized feet, while the pressure sensitive front surface area is plastic.
+Design and Build QualityThe Intuos Pro is designed to feel as natural as real paper with its superb built quality.
+The tablet’s surface has a distinct coarse finish which lets designers draw with a precision that cannot be replicated by screen tablets (The Apple iPad Pro comes to mind).
+The tablet itself is just 8mm thick and feels like a solid slab when placed on the table.
+The bottom panel is made of metal with two extra-large and grippy rubberized feet, while the pressure-sensitive front surface area is plastic.
 There is almost no flex in the tablet and is extremely comfortable to use for extended periods of time.

 The Intuos Pro Medium (reviewed here) has 8 customizable, application-specific keys.
 These can be customized using Wacom’s Desktop Center software.
-As a photo editor, these keys provide very useful functionality in software like Adobe Photoshop.
-A nifty round touch ring with a center button can be customized with 4 functions itself.
+If you’re a photo editor, these keys provide very useful functionality in software like Adobe Photoshop.
+A nifty round touch ring with a center button can be customized with 4 functions themselves.
 I personally use it to resize my brushes in Photoshop during masking and painting.
 It takes a little practice but becomes second nature when you get used to it.

 The pen itself is plastic with two customizable buttons.
-Wacom’s latest Pro Pen 2 features 8192 pressure points and bottom portion of the pen can also be used as an eraser (again with 8192 pressure points).
-The pen uses Electro Magnetic Resonance (EMR) technology which enables it not only to be extremely precise but also eliminated batteries and charging.
+Wacom’s latest Pro Pen 2 features 8192 pressure points and the bottom portion of the pen can also be used as an eraser (again with 8192 pressure points).
+The pen uses Electro-Magnetic Resonance (EMR) technology which enables it not only to be extremely precise but also eliminate batteries and charging.
 The pen comes with 10 extra tips out of the box and a solid metal dock where it can be placed when not in use.